SuperHouse/ESPFA/README.md

 ESPFlasher Adapter
 ==================
-Copyright 2020 SuperHouse Automation Pty Ltd  www.superhouse.tv

-Header adapter that accepts a 1x6 2.54mm ESP-Prog header (as used) on the ESPFlasher) and provides matching connections for:
+Header adapter that accepts a 1x6 2.54mm ESPFlash header (as used on the ESPFlasher) and provides matching connections for:

  * 1x6 1.27mm